-In order for a religious body to become ‘exempt’, it must demonstrate to the satisfaction of the Secretary of State for the Department for Culture, Media and Sport that those systems and procedures it has in place provide equally stringent levels of control to those of the secular heritage protection system.
+In order for a religious body to become ‘exempt’, it must demonstrate to the satisfaction of the Secretary of State for the Department for Digital, Culture, Media and Sport that those systems and procedures it has in place provide equally stringent levels of control to those of the secular heritage protection system.
 Information on how each denomination meets this requirement is provided on their websites.

 The exempt denominations internal control system should embody the principles set out in Government guidance.
 The processes need to be open and transparent and provide similar levels of consultation and engagement with local communities, local planning authorities, Historic England and the National Amenity Societies as operate under the provisions of the rest of the heritage planning regime.